Every Brain Learns Differently.

 Our brains are one-of-a-kind

 No two people learn in the same way.
 Yet many educational systems lack awareness of this reality.
-No matter how intelligent, neurodiverse learners run into roadblocks.
+No matter how intelligent, neurocomplex learners run into roadblocks.

 Learning the content?
 No problem.